 LOCATION: Muziekgebouw, Amsterdam

-ISABELLA is a new semi-staged song cycle, a collaboration by composer Kate Moore and director Martin Butler based upon the surviving 13 poems of the Italian poet Isabella di Morra.
+ISABELLA is a collaboration by composer Kate Moore and director Martin Butler based upon the surviving 13 poems of the Italian poet Isabella di Morra.

 Isabella di Morra (1520-1546) is considered to be the first female Italian poet.
 In her short life she was persecuted as an outsider, imprisoned physically by her family and mentally by the restrictions of her gender and social standing.